dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/cloud-configuring-dbt-cloud/cloud-installing-the-github-application.md

 A GitHub organization owner needs to connect and configure the dbt Cloud app for their GitHub organization.
 If you are a team of one or wish to connect your personal GitHub account, then these instructions also apply to you.

-To link your dbt Cloud account to your team's GitHub account, navigate to your settings and scroll to **Linked Accounts** under **Your Profile**.
+To link your dbt Cloud account to your team's GitHub account, navigate to Your Profile settings by clicking the gear icon in the top right.
+Select **Linked Accounts** in the left menu.

 <Lightbox src="/img/docs/dbt-cloud/cloud-configuring-dbt-cloud/connecting-github/github-connect.gif" title="Navigated to Linked Accounts under your profile"/>